inside.ewu.edu

 Pre-requisites: PLAN 201.

-This course develops specific skills and techniques in the collection, analysis and interpretation of data commonly used in planning.
+Develops specific skills and techniques in the collection, analysis, and interpretation of data commonly used in planning.

 PLAN 405.
 PLANNING PRESENT TECHNIQUES.
 5 Credits.